Warnings – Gratuitous use of the words nipple and boobs.

-Save up, get fitted, spend time and money finding the one bra (that would’ve made Lord Of The Rings a very different film) that is the perfect, that means you can breathe and run and smile when you put it on.
+Save up, get fitted, spend time and money finding the one bra (that would’ve made Lord Of The Rings a very different film) that is perfect, that means you can breathe and run and smile when you put it on.
 Time to really put the effort into your breasts.

 Breasts are great, seriously, I love them.
 So I’ve started treating them right by letting them free but I know this isn’t for everyone.

 So find whatever works for you.
-That million dollar bra or letting your old favourite gather dust in the underwear draw with the pants you don’t wear but don’t seem to get thrown away (you know the ones).
+That million dollar bra or letting your old favourite gather dust in the underwear drawer with the pants you don’t wear but don’t seem to get thrown away (you know the ones).